zekchard/dotfiles/README.md

 ## Installation?

-This is managed by [chezmoi](https://www.chezmoi.io/) so if you clone this repo you would have to manually rename the directories modified by it (ie. `private_dot_config` to `.config`) before using it.
+This is managed by [chezmoi](https://www.chezmoi.io/) so if you clone this repo you will have to manually rename the directories modified by it (ie. `private_dot_config` to `.config`) before using it.
-You can also download the tar from [releases](https://github.com/zekchard/dotfiles) and untar it in your home directory.
+You can also download the tar from [releases](https://github.com/zekchard/dotfiles/releases/latest) and untar it in your home directory.

 ## (most) packages used

 > [!IMPORTANT]
-> This doc assumes that you are using these dotfiles with Arch Linux et al., also highly recommended that you have [chaotic-aur](https://aur.chaotic.cx) installed in your pacman repos
+> This assumes that you are using these dotfiles with Arch Linux et al., also highly recommended that you have [chaotic-aur](https://aur.chaotic.cx) installed in your pacman repos

 ### toolkit themes and stuff
 | | |